 Smoke Detectors

 Inspecting smoke and carbon monoxide (CO) detectors should always be on your fall to-do list.
 “Every year, at least 430 people die in the U.S. from accidental CO poisoning.
 Approximately 50,000 people in the U.S. visit the emergency department each year due to accidental CO poisoning.” (cdc.gov) Since you’re less likely to open windows and have adequate ventilation in your home during the fall and winter, you need to take precautions.
-Batteries should be replaced every year, and smoke detectors themselves should be replaced at least every ten years.
+Batteries should be replaced yearly, and smoke detectors should be replaced at least every ten years.
 CO detectors should be replaced every five to seven years.

 Sweep and Inspect Chimneys